FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 Side note: Carp don’t always feed in shallow water, but that’s where you have the best chance to hook into them with a fly.
 I’ve seen carp feeding in water that was six feet deep on the Mississippi river, but when they’re that deep, it’s an order of magnitude more difficult to get a fly in front of them, so I recommend finding more accessible areas to improve your chances.

 Sometimes carp are out in the open, and sometimes they’re in the weeds and reeds shuffling and digging.
-Regardless, they don’t seem too worried about overhead predators.
-I’ve had my fly line land on a carp’s back and not spook it.

-In muddy or silty-bottomed waters, carp will often form mud trails as they disturb the substrate looking for morsels of food.
+In muddy or silty-bottomed waters, carp will often form mud trails or clouds as they disturb the substrate looking for morsels of food.
 Train your eyes to watch for these trails—they look just like you’d imagine they do.

 When I was around 18, my good friend worked for the state monitoring rare turtle populations.
 He explained to me what turtle nests looked like during one of our phone conversations, and I started seeing them everywhere when I’d go on walks around ponds.